Skip to Main Content

 5HI04

-These services are denied because it does not meet the part time or intermittent criteria.
+These services are denied because the part-time or intermittent criteria aren't met.
 Home health aide care exceeds 28/35 hours.

 Reference: